snap-stanford/snap-python/doc/source/reference/GetInDegCnt.rst

     A Snap.py graph or a network

 - *DegToCntV*: a vector of int pairs (output)
-    An in-degree histogram.
-Pairs are in-degree, number of nodes of such in-degree.
+    A vector of (in-degree, number of nodes of such out-degree) pairs.

 Return value:

 - None

-The following example shows how to calculate InDegCnt for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to use :func:`InDegCnt` in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap